nh-777/chaostoolkit-tutorials/chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/before.md

 `kubectl get all`{{execute}}

-Once the services are running, you can call them as follows:
+Once the services are running, you can retrieve the public endpoint to call the consumer service:

+`/root/get-consumer-service-address.sh`{{execute}}